rcart/expenses-manager/README.md

 # EXPENSES MANAGER

 This web application gives you a clean, basic and minimal interface to track your **Incomes** and **Expenses**.
-It was developed using React and vanilla CSS.
+It was developed using React, Firebase and vanilla CSS.

 ## Features
 * Add and remove Incomes/Expenses